This post may contain affiliate links. Read our disclosure here.

 We used a combination of cash, a regular credit card that had no international fees, and my Qantas Frequent Flyer card also doubles as a debit travel card, so I could pay with credit or withdraw cash as needed using funds I’d loaded on it before the holiday.
-I had my ING Orange Everyday debit card as backup for cash if needed (no international fees either!).
+I had my debit card as a backup for cash if needed.

 Phones and data while in the USA

-Unfortunately neither mine or C’s phone companies offered affordable international roaming fees, so I ordered T-Mobile pre-paid sims from SimCorner before we left to cover our 3 week stay.
+Unfortunately, neither mine nor C’s phone companies offered affordable international roaming fees, so I ordered pre-paid sims from SimCorner before we left to cover our 3-week stay.
 We found the phone coverage to be spotty or non-existent in some of the more rural/remote parts of our trip (such as National Parks), so made sure we downloaded our driving route on Google Maps before we set off.

 Food and eating out